Should You Oil Golf Clubs? (Explained)

 The answer is a big YES!
 Every golfer should make golf club polishing an indispensable part of their maintenance routines.

 There are several reasons behind this.
 Polishing makes the club impermeable to elements such as dirt and water.
 It also gives the clubs a cosmetic appeal, increasing the resale value.
-Polishing leaves the club surface extremely clean and free from debris that would affect the contact between the golf ball and the club.
+Polishing leaves the club surface extremely clean and free from debris affecting the contact between the golf ball and the club.

 Here is how to polish a golf club.

 1. Start by giving them a deep and thorough cleaning.
 Mix a small amount of mild dishwashing liquid with warm water.
-You can also use special golfing soaps made for cleaning purposes.
+You can also use unique golfing soaps made for cleaning purposes.

-2. Put the clubs in the mixture and leave to soak for a couple of minutes.
+2. Put the clubs in the mixture and leave to soak for a few minutes.
 Soaking loosens any dirt particles that are deeply entrenched inside the grooves.

 3. Gently scrub the club face and back using a medium-bristled brush.
 A toothbrush can also come in handy.